-Central Asia Trade and Human Development
+Central Asia Human Development Series

 UNDP’s 2005 Central Asia Human Development Report has generally been recognized as a useful contribution to the development debate in the region.
 The report drew attention to the potential human development benefits of improved regional cooperation in such sectors as trade, water and energy, and disaster risk prevention.
 It also discussed key social policy and institutional challenges common to the countries of the region.